MizukiBelhi/ExtendedUI/README.md

 Extract the package into your '\Steam\SteamApps\common\TreeOfSavior\' folder.

-After extracting make sure 'extendedui.ipf' in your data folder has a '?' in front of it.
+After extracting make sure 'extendedui.ipf' in your data folder has a '⚗' in front of it.

-If it does not don't forget to add it so it looks like '?extendedui.ipf' otherwise it will not work!
+If it does not don't forget to add it so it looks like '⚗extendedui.ipf' otherwise it will not work!

 ## Usage
 ### DON'T FORGET TO PRESS 'SAVE' AFTER YOU'RE DONE OR YOUR SETTINGS WILL BE DISCARDED